Statutory guidance

 Who can use this licence

-- a court has made an order discharging them absolutely
+• a court has made an order discharging you of the wildlife offence

-*: see Definitions
+*see Definitions

 Definitions used in this licence

-“Authorised person” is as defined in section 27(1) of the 1981 Act.
+“Authorised Person” is as defined in section 27(1) of the 1981 Act.

 “Nest box”, for the purpose of this licence, is a construction with an internal void of dimensions intended to be suitable for wild birds to nest inside with access through a hole or other opening.
 This definition excludes all pole-mounted and other artificially-elevated nest-platforms, nesting trays and all other open-aired, exposed shallow constructions.

-“Wildlife crime” means any offence under the Conservation of Habitats and Species Regulations 2017 (‘the Habitats Regulations’), the Wildlife and Countryside Act 1981, the Protection of Badgers Act 1992, the Deer Act 1991, the Hunting Act 2004, the Wild Mammals (Protection) Act 1996, the Animal Welfare Act 2006, the Protection of Animals Act 1911 (all as amended) or the Invasive Alien Species (Enforcement and Permitting) Order 2019.
+“Wildlife offence” means any offence under the Conservation of Habitats and Species Regulations 2017 (‘the Habitats Regulations’), the Wildlife and Countryside Act 1981, the Protection of Badgers Act 1992, the Deer Act 1991, the Hunting Act 2004, the Wild Mammals (Protection) Act 1996, the Animal Welfare Act 2006, the Protection of Animals Act 1911 (all as amended) or the Invasive Alien Species (Enforcement and Permitting) Order 2019.

 Licence conditions